Amneh-momani/horned-beast/README.md

 + and  2 images of Horned which has discription for each of them to explain what each picture means
 + and every picture has short title too which it shows above the discription and the image itself.

+## Feature #1: Display images
++ Number and name of feature: #1: Display images

++ Estimate of time needed to complete: 15 mins

++ Start time: 9:30

++ Finish time: 9:45

++ Actual time needed to complete :15 mins

+## Feature #2: Allow users to vote for their favorite beast
++ Number and name of feature: #2: Allow users to vote for their favorite beast

++ Estimate of time needed to complete: 20 mins

++ Start time: 9:46

++ Finish time: 10:05

++ Actual time needed to complete : 25 mins

+## Feature #3: Bootstrap
++ Number and name of feature: #3: Bootstrap

++ Estimate of time needed to complete: 15 mins

++ Start time: 10:07

++ Finish time: 10:22

++ Actual time needed to complete : 15 mins

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).